-The study objective was to disseminate the EULAR Recommendations for patient education with patients internationally, to understand their level of agreement with the recommendations, as well as reasons for agreement or disagreement.
+The study objective was to disseminate the EULAR recommendations for PE with patients internationally, to understand their level of agreement with the recommendations, as well as reasons for agreement or disagreement.
 The recommendations were disseminated across many countries, resulting in 2779 completed surveys.
 These findings suggest that patients' agreement with the recommendations was very high.